Ooni Volt: Electrify Your Pizza Experience - Don't Miss Out!

 It is recommended that you start with the paddle regarding your pizza dough, especially if you are a beginner.
 The significant advantage of this will not only incorporate the ingredients better right from the beginning, but it will also get the job done faster.

-Dough Hook vs Paddle – Using the Dough Hook
+Using the Dough Hook for Pizza Dough

 Going back to the Kitchenaid help manual, the dough hook does the kneading, whereas your paddle is more of a mixer.
 It is used for yeast doughs, like our pizza, bread, coffeecake, buns, and pasta.

-If you are using the dough hook, you should begin by slightly mixing your dry ingredients with the water by spoon or hand, or using the paddle, then move to the hook.
+If you are using the dough hook, you should begin by slightly mixing your dry ingredients with the water by spoon or hand or using the paddle, then move to the hook.
 The hook is a slower process, as we will discuss ahead.

 We recommend using the dough hook after the initial mixing of the dough.
 Putting in a little more time with the hook will show the care you had for your dough, and in return, you will see the love back when they bite into a slice.